 - Try the paved Dave Clark Trail (1.5 miles one-way) for a pleasant riverfront route that will take you near parks, a historic carousel, two breweries and a community garden.

 - The Waverly Park trail is a short route (.70 mile) that loops around Waverly Lake, home to a flock of geese and ducks and known for its paddleboats in the summer.
 Cross Salem Road to connect to trails at Simpson Park (2.36 miles one-way) and the Talking Water Gardens (50 acre site) for longer options.

 - The Periwinkle Creek Trail runs along Periwinkle Creek through the center of Albany, connecting Grand Prairie Park with the Albany Boys and Girls Club.
 (3.61 miles round trip).

 If you like being part of an event, Albany is home to a number of fun runs and walks each year.
 Due to Covid-19 restrictions, check with race organizers for changes in dates and times.

 Some of the most popular races are the Oregon Mid-Valley Road Race, held every year on Thanksgiving Day, and the iRun for Kids 5k and 10-miler in March which raises funds for Albany’s public schools.

 In Lebanon, the Cheadle Challenge in November takes participants on an adventure course that includes wall climbs and other obstacles.
 In Sweet Home, you can bike, run or swim at the Best in the West Triathlon series.

 Albany is home to several active walking clubs.
 The Albany Fitwalkers hosts regular outdoor walks several times a week and organizes walking trips around the state.
 Friends-in-Fitness meets at the Heritage Mall every morning to walk laps in a warm, dry environment.

-To learn more about running in the Albany area, check out the Takena Running Club in Albany or the Heart of the Valley Runners in Corvallis.
+To learn more about running in the Albany-Corvallis area, check out the Heart of the Valley Runners in Corvallis.